-I will also see NHS staff, emergency services, HM Forces and their wives for £35 an hour for counselling.
+I will see NHS staff, emergency services, HM Forces and their wives for £40 an hour for counselling.
 As well as this I wil see those on Universal credit, PIP, Disability Allowance & State pension for £35 an hour on proof of benefit received by email attachment.
 I am not planning on working face to face for the foreseeable future but only online via Skype, Zoom ( you need to send me the link so that I know it's a safe time for you), Whatsapp video or phone.

 I am very flexible regarding appointments to accommodate family commitments, shift work and home schooling.

 To make an appointment you can ring or email me, giving me a brief outline of the problem and arrange a mutually convenient date for your first counselling session.
 If you feel that I am the right counsellor for you, we can then make further weekly appointments and review after a short period of time to see how you feel about whether you need further sessions or not.
-It is entirely up to you, I do not see myself as an expert and as a Person Centered Counsellor I believe that sessions should be client led.
+It is entirely up to you, I do not see myself as an expert and as a Person Centred Counsellor I believe that sessions should be client led.
 Carl Rogers who researched and developed this counselling approach described the actualising tendency as being similar to a potato seed which grows towards the light of a small attic window when left in the dark.
 He described this as psychological growth.
 I have seen this happen many times in my work with clients using the Person Centred Approach.